Please change your location to view this page.

 Some organisations with a social mission are looking at structures other than not-for-profits, like Pty Ltd companies (in particular social enterprises).
-If you are thinking of starting a social enterprise, go to the Not-for-profit Law page Social Enterprises.
+If you are thinking of starting a social enterprise, go to our Social Enterprises webpage.
 Remember that social enterprises can be structured using either a not-for-profit or for-profit structure, depending on the business model.

 Queensland University of Technology (QUT)

 The first chapter of this manual provides information on starting a community organisation.